 One such case of instability arose at the Harbury tunnel portals in Leamington Spa; where, in May 2015, more than 350,000 tonnes of earth slid from the 150m stretch of cutting.
 This resulted in the line being closed between Leamington Spa and Banbury for a period of six weeks, causing disruption for thousands of passengers making the journey between Oxford and Birmingham.

-Network Rail emergency earthworks contractor, J Murphy and Sons were appointed as the principle contractor to firstly rectify the problem and subsequently oversee a more permanent solution.
+Network Rail emergency earthworks contractor, J Murphy and Sons were appointed as the principal contractor to firstly rectify the problem and subsequently oversee a more permanent solution.
 JMS oversaw the stabilisation of the embankment, the installation of an improved drainage system and various other civil engineering solutions to restore the track to an operational state.

 Murphy Group appointed Force Contracting Services Ltd. as a specialist Geotechnical and Rope Access contractor to aid in the stabilisation of the cutting.